PixarV/terraform-provider-r4/website/docs/d/internet_gateway.md

 ## Argument Reference

-The arguments of this data source act as filters for querying the available internet gateway in the current region.
+The arguments of this data source act as filters for querying the available internet gateway.
 The given filters must match exactly one internet gateway whose data will be exported as attributes.

-* `internet_gateway_id` - (Optional) The ID of the internet gateway.
-* `tags` - (Optional) Map of tags, each pair of which must exactly match a pair on the desired internet gateway.
 * `filter` - (Optional) One or more name/value pairs to use as filters.
     * _Valid values_: See supported names and values in [EC2 API documentation][describe-igws]
+* `internet_gateway_id` - (Optional) The ID of the internet gateway.
+* `tags` - (Optional) Map of tags.
+Each tag must exactly match a tag on the desired internet gateway.

 ## Attribute Reference

 All arguments except `filter` block are also exported as result attributes.
-This data source will complete the data by populating any fields that are not included in the configuration with the data for the selected internet gateway.
+If any fields are missing from the configuration, then this data source will populate them with data for the selected internet gateway.

 * `arn` - The Amazon Resource Name (ARN) of the internet gateway.
-* `attachments` - List of VPC attachments to the internet gateway.
+* `attachments` - The VPC attachment to the internet gateway.
   The structure of this block is [described below](#attachments).
 * `id` - The ID of the internet gateway.
-* `owner_id` - The ID of the project that owns the internet gateway.
+* `owner_id` - The ID of the project that the internet gateway belongs to.

 ### attachments

-* `state` - The current state of the attachment between the internet gateway and the VPC.
+* `state` - The current state of the VPC attachment to the internet gateway.
 * `vpc_id` - The ID of the attached VPC.